kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 One strategy for overcoming these uncomfortable feelings is by paying attention to them.
-When I'm starting negative self-talk or feeling anxious, noticing it can help me realize that it's one of the causes above.
-Catching the start of a loop or falling into a pattern can help knock me out of it.
+When I'm starting negative self-talk or feeling anxious, noticing it can help me take steps to fix it.
+Catching the start of a loop or falling into a pattern can prevent thought loops.

 ### Ask Open-Ended Questions
 One technique I've found helpful for offering feedback is to approach